 A unique cabochon amethyst, cabochon chalcedony, and 18 karat gold articulated necklace, by Wendy Ramshaw, 1971

-Wendy Ramshaw (1939- 2018)
+WENDY RAMSHAW (1939- 2018)

 Wendy Ramshaw was a sculptor and jeweler.
 She was born in Sunderland, England in 1939, and first studied illustration and textile design at Newcastle’s College of Art and Industrial Design from 1956-1960.
 She later switched to industrial design while attending Reading University, in 1960.